-The sudden unexplained death of a previously healthy baby is described as sudden infant death syndrome or SIDS, sometimes known as cot death.
-It happens out of the blue and the shock and grief can be intense for parents, remaining children, grandparents and other members of the family.
+The sudden, unexplained death of a previously healthy baby is described as sudden infant death syndrome (or SIDS).
+It can also be known as cot death.
+In SIDS, a baby’s death happens out of the blue, and the shock and grief can be intense for parents, remaining children, grandparents and other family members.

 The exact cause of SIDS is not known, and the term SIDS is only used when other causes for the death are not found.
-Not knowing the cause of death may leave the parents wondering and searching for an answer for the rest of their lives.
-Police involvement, questioning of the parents or carer and the handing over of the baby to the coroner for autopsy may add considerably to the trauma of the event and the subsequent grief.
+Not knowing the cause of their child’s death may leave the parents wondering and searching for answers for the rest of their lives.

-- guilt associated with this type of death may affect the grief process.
+- guilt associated with this type of death may affect the grieving process.
 Parents and other children often blame themselves and may believe they contributed to the death in some way

-- siblings who loved their brother or sister but may have been jealous or irritated by the baby sometimes take on the burden of guilt by inventing ways of how they caused the death
+- siblings who loved the baby but may have been jealous or irritated by them may sometimes take on the burden of guilt by inventing a story that they somehow caused the death

-- grandparents may feel the distress of their own child and relatives as well as the pain of the death of their grandchild
+- grandparents may feel distressed at their own child’s pain, as well as the grief of their grandchild’s death

 - a couple’s relationship may come under stress after the death of a child.
-Men and women often express their grief in different ways and this may give rise to misunderstandings
+Men and women, people may express their grief in different ways and this may give rise to misunderstandings

 - parents may experience difficulty in resuming a normal sexual relationship after the death of a child

-- the person who found the deceased child may not have been involved in emergency procedures and could be left with vivid images and doubts about their responses, which may hinder their adjustment
+- the person who found the deceased child may be left with vivid images and doubts about their response, which may hinder their adjustment to the loss

 Each parent and family member will grieve in their own way:

-- support by other family and friends may help the grieving process
+- support from other family and friends may help the grieving process

-- the belief system of the family may help with grieving
+- the belief system of the family may help them makes sense of their grief

-- talking with your GP or a counsellor about what happened may help
+- talking with a GP or a counsellor about what happened may help

 Ways Of Remembering